lunadragon06/betanya-cosmetics/README.md

 ## 🔗 Contributing
 To contribute to this project, please create a new branch that can be reviewed and merged.
 ## 🏅 License
-This is a redesign and attempted improved version of my semester project repo from my other GitHub account, which I didn't manage to finish for Portfolio 2 submission in time in this case.
+This is a redesign and attempted improved version of my semester project repo from my other GitHub account, which I didn't manage to finish for Portfolio 2 submission on time in this case.
 ## 🤙 Contact me
 [LinkedIn](https://www.linkedin.com/in/monika-lie/)
 <br><br>